 What not to do

-If you modify the ways you think about how to sell with these tips, it won't matter what the recipient's size; your male shopper can still be a hero when purchasing a gift.
+If you modify the ways you think about selling to men with these tips, it won't matter what the recipient's size; your male shopper can still be a hero when buying a gift.